LutherYTT/COMPS351F-Streaming-Service-app-to-promote-anti-piracy/README.md

 ## Features ##

-There have 6 main parts in our app: Platform, Checker, News and Logs, Forums, About and Quizzes
+Our app comprises six main components: Platform, Checker, News and Logs, Forums, About, and Quizzes.

 ### Platform ###

-Shows six categories of the app which links to its respective legal streaming platforms
+This section displays six categories, each linking to its respective legal streaming platform.

 ### Checker ###

-Scans and identifies potentially pirated content sources
+This feature scans and identifies potential sources of pirated content, user can input the link and checker will return the result.

 ### News and Logs ###
 ![image](https://github.com/LutherYTT/Streaming-Service-app-to-promote-anti-piracy/assets/121934401/c7147d85-cc52-46c7-8c44-6625d0e32384)

-Provides app improvements and previews upcoming features or developments related to anti-piracy efforts
+This section provides updates on app improvements and previews upcoming features or developments related to anti-piracy efforts.

 ### Forums ###
 ![image](https://github.com/LutherYTT/Streaming-Service-app-to-promote-anti-piracy/assets/121934401/39097eff-bbf7-4e79-9006-d8d4c0dd7b9e)

-Features topic-specific threads for users to join discussions
+The Forums feature topic-specific threads, allowing users to join and contribute to discussions.

 ### About ###

-Offers tutorials and guides on identifying pirated content, slows users provide feedbacks and explains privacy policies matters
+This section offers tutorials and guides on identifying pirated content, allows users to provide feedback, and explains matters related to privacy policies.

 ### Quizzes ###

-Provide exercises for practical understanding
+Quizzes are provided to facilitate practical understanding of the topics covered.